marsja/poster-stm-distraction/README.md

 the body on 20% of the trials (spatial deviant trials).
 The task was to remember the order of the TBR items.

-<span>Results & Discussion</span> The proportion of correctly recalled
+## Results & Discussion
-items was analyzed using a 2 (Task: Spatial, Verbal) x 2 (Trialtype:
+The proportion of correctly recalled items was analyzed using a 2 (Task: Spatial, Verbal) x 2 (Trialtype:
-Standard, Deviant).\
+Standard, Deviant).

 *Experiment 1.* Subjects performance were significantly worse in the spatial task.
 Performance in the spatial deviant trials was worse compared to standard trials (See Table 1).